MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ## Licensing requirements

-To use hosted machines, you need the following licensing option:

-- Use your existing **Power Automate Premium plan** (previously Power Automate per user plan with attended RPA) and the **Power Automate hosted RPA add-on**.
+To use hosted machines, you need the **Power Automate Hosted Process** license (previously Power Automate hosted RPA add-on).
 Assign to your environment as many add-ons as the number of hosted machines you want to run in your environment.

 You'll also need the following prerequisite licenses: Windows, Intune, Microsoft Entra ID.

 ### Trial licenses for evaluation